rabbitmq/rabbitmq-shovel-management/README.md

 # RabbitMQ Shovel Management Plugin

+## This was migrated to https://github.com/rabbitmq/rabbitmq-server

+This repository has been moved to the main unified RabbitMQ "monorepo", including all open issues.
+You can find the source under [/deps/rabbitmq_shovel_management](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_shovel_management).
+All issues have been transferred.

+## Overview

 Adds information on shovel status to the management plugin.
 Build it like any other plugin.